adamsilver/fdpb/03-book-a-flight.md

 </div>
 ```

-When the toggle button is clicked, focus is set to the previous month button — the first focusable element within the container.
+When the toggle button is clicked, focus is set to the previous month button—the first focusable element within the container.
 The container has two attributes:

 1. `role="group"`
 2. `aria-label="date picker"`